Scale-invariant magnetoresistance in a cuprate superconductor

-The linear-in-temperature resistivity has been instrumental in the development of several theoretical approaches to understanding the strange metal state in the cuprates.\cite{VarmaRep,Zaanen-LinearT,Zaanen-Book,Kivelson2017} A striking universality in the behavior of relaxation rates in the strange metal state revealed in this study through observation of the linear-in-field resistivity at very high magnetic fields is a new challenge for theory because microscopic effects of magnetic field are highly constrained.
+It is well known that the transport relaxation rate is linear-in-temperature, $ℏ/τ ∝ k_BT$, in the fan-shaped region of the temperature-doping plane (Figure 3, magenta) emerging from the critical point \cite{Ando2004}.
+Our results (Figure 2) suggest that an analogous fan-shaped region exists in the magnetic field--doping plane (Figure 3, blue) where the relaxation rate is linear-in-field, $ℏ/τ∝μ_BB$.
+This extends a quantum critical region in field, temperature, and doping where the transport relaxation rate is set by the dominant energy scale, $ℏ/τ ∝ \max\{k_BT, μ_BB\}$, as illustrated in Figure 3 \cite{subdominant}.

+These measurements establish the linear magnetoresistance at very high fields as a fundamental property of the strange metal state in the cuprates.
+A linear dependence on an external energy scale is not the only possible outcome of scale invariance near quantum critical point: in principle, any power-law dependence is possible.
+It is therefore striking that the temperature and field dependence of the resistivity in \LSCO assumes the simplest possible form.
+Both the cuprates and the pnictides \cite{Hayes2016}, exhibit this simple form of scale invariance, revealing another universal characteristic of high-temperature superconductors.

-{\bf Acknowledgments:} The high-field resistivity measurements in the 60T long-pulse and 100T magnet systems were performed at the NHMFL’s Pulsed Field Facility which is supported by the NSF through DMR-1157490 and the DOE/BES “Science at 100T” grant.
-All MBE synthesis, lithography, and characterization of the samples (by electron and X-ray diffraction, transport and magnetic measurements) were done at BNL and were supported by the U.S. Department of Energy, Basic Energy Sciences, Materials Sciences and Engineering Division.
-X.H. was supported by the Gordon and Betty Moore Foundation’s EPiQS Initiative through Grant GBMF4410.
-AS acknowledges the hospitality of the Aspen Center for Physics, where part of the analysis was done.
-Aspen Center for Physics is supported by National Science Foundation grant PHY-1066293.
-JAG’s present address is Departamento de Ciencias Naturales, Facultad de Ingenier\'ia y Ciencias B\'asicas, Universidad Central, 110311 Bogot\'a, Colombia.
+{\bf Acknowledgments:} We thank J. Analytis, J.-H. Chu, N. Doiron-Leyraud, A. Finkel’stein, I. Fisher, S. Hartnoll, I. Hayes, S. Kivelson, J. Paglione, L. Taillefer, C. Varma, and J. Zaanen for discussions, and the entire 100 T operations team at the NHMFL Pulsed Field Facility for their support during the experiment.
+A.S. acknowledges the hospitality of the Aspen Center for Physics.
+The high-field resistivity measurements were performed in the 60 T long-pulse and 100 T magnet systems at the NHMFL Pulsed Field Facility, which is supported by NSF grant DMR-1157490 and the U.S. Department of Energy, Basic Energy Sciences (DOE/BES) “Science at 100 T” grant.
+Molecular beam epitaxy synthesis, lithography, and characterization of the samples were done at BNL, which is supported by DOE/BES, Materials Sciences and Engineering Division.
+X.H. was supported by the Gordon and Betty Moore Foundation’s EPiQS Initiative through grant GBMF4410.
+Aspen Center for Physics is supported by NSF grant PHY-1066293.